-Top 10 locals' guide to the Gold Coast
+Top 10 reasons' you can't stay away from the Gold Coast

 Our flight frequency makes planning a trip to the Gold Coast super-easy.
 There are several non-stop flights to the Gold Coast from Auckland every day.
 We also offer non-stop flights to the Gold Coast from Christchurch.